 Any vehicle you buy must have a valid Safety Inspection certificate and an Emissions Test report showing a ‘PASS’ condition.
 Payment for the inspection and the test is agreed upon by you and the vehicle seller.
 A ‘Vehicle History’ package must also be provided to you by the seller.

-You will need to bring the following documents to the license issuing office: insurance coverage letter, safety certificate, test report, ownership of the purchased vehicle, vehicle history package.
-Please also bring a form of payment to pay for license plates, sticker and sales tax.
+You will need to bring the following documents to Service Ontario: an insurance coverage letter, safety certificate, test report, ownership of the purchased vehicle, and vehicle history package.
+Please also bring a form of payment to pay for license plates and sales tax.

 How much does it cost to own a car?

 There are many costs to owning a car in addition to the price of the car itself.
-According to the Canadian Automobile Association, it can cost up to $14,845 a year to own and drive a car.
-Expenses include insurance, licence plates, parking, gasoline, maintenance and depreciation.
+According to Ratehub, the average cost of having a car in Canada is $12,924 a year, not considering the price of the car itself.
+Expenses include insurance, license plates, parking, gasoline, maintenance and depreciation.

 Every car driven in Ontario must have a valid car insurance policy.
-You will need to have proof that you have insurance in order to get license plates.
-All cars require license plates, which must be renewed every year just before the owner’s birthday.
-To register a car or for answers to questions, you can go to the Ministry of Transportation Drivers and Vehicles Office in Peterborough.
+You will need to have proof that you have insurance to get license plates.
+All cars need a license plate, which must be renewed every year before the owner’s birthday.
+To register a car or for answers to questions, you can go to Service Ontario in Peterborough.
 To read more about licensing a car in Ontario, see the Ministry of Transportation’s Vehicle Licensing section.

 How do I get a driver’s license?

 You may use a valid driver’s licence from your home country when you first arrive in Ontario.
 After 60 days, you will need to have an Ontario Driver’s Licence.
 For general information, please see the Transportation guide at Settlement.Org.

 You may qualify for the license exchange program.

 This allows you to exchange your current licence for an Ontario licence without taking a driving test.
 Staff at the Drive Test Centre can assess your situation and direct you to the next steps.